sebastienvercammen/ptc-acc-gen/README.md

 1. Install requirements with `npm install`
 2. Open [index.js](index.js) and edit the settings at the top of the file.
 3. Run using `makeaccounts.bat`.
+4. Wait for the generator to fill in the second page, then accept the captcha and hit submit.
+5. Repeat for all accounts
-4. Find the generated accounts in PogoPlayer/accounts.csv.
+6. Find the generated accounts in PogoPlayer/accounts.csv.

 Linux Instructions:
 ***Headless systems will no longer be able to use the gen due to the captcha requirement.***